llmrb/llm/README.md

 #### Functions

-The OpenAI, Anthropic, Gemini and Ollama providers support a powerful feature known as tool calling, and although it is a little complex to understand at first, it can be powerful for building agents.
-The following example demonstrates how we can define a local function (which happens to be a tool), and OpenAI can then detect when we should call the function.
+All providers support a powerful feature known as tool calling, and although it is a little complex to understand at first, it can be powerful for building agents.
+The following example demonstrates how we can define a local function (which happens to be a tool), and a provider (such as OpenAI) can then detect when we should call the function.

 The
 [LLM::Bot#functions](https://0x1eef.github.io/x/llm.rb/LLM/Bot.html#functions-instance_method)